DKPistilli/hosebox/README.md

     - [ ] Validate username (no weird chars, no spaces)
     - [ ] Add user GET func which returns username and (public) decks
     - [ ] Add FOLLOWING [{name, userId}] so users can follow others
-- [ ] update api to NO LONGER USE CARDIDS, instead taking cardNames, then using middleware to go from name -> cardId
+- [X] update api to NO LONGER USE CARDIDS, instead taking cardNames
 - [X] inventoryCards
     - [X] design inventoryCardSchema model (what card info is needed on our server) and corresponding api calls
     - [X] implement inventoryCard model, router, and controller